pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

-From **Chart 1** is clear that the albatross is considerably larger than the owls, therefore the perceptron should be able to find a plane to separate the data relatively fast.
+From **Chart 1** is clear that the albatross is considerably larger than the owls, therefore the ADALINE should be able to find a plane to separate the data relatively fast.

 ### ADALINE training